leo-liuzy/leo-liuzy.github.io/_pages/about.md

 I’m a Master student in Computer Science at the University of Washington, advised by [Noah A. Smith](https://homes.cs.washington.edu/~nasmith/) and [Shane Steinert-Threlkeld](https://www.shane.st/).
 I do research in natural language processing and machine learning.
 My research aims at **interpretability**, **multilingual**, and intersection between NLP and Linguistics.
 I completed my bachelar in Computer Science at the University of Washington.

-In Summer 2021, I will attend USC ISI internship!

 <!-- In Winter 2021, I was the [AllenNLP](https://allennlp.org/) team at [AI2](http://allenai.org/), and I completed my bachelar in Computer Science at the University of Washington. -->

 **[C.V.](./assets/pdf/Leo_CV.pdf)**